RichardFreedman/Encoding_Music/01_Tutorials/01_Notebook_Introduction_Quarto.md

 But before you 'render' with Quarto, make sure all the outputs are as you expect.

 * Run all the cells, from top to bottom.
-* When finished running the cells, be sure to `save` your Notebook.
-This ensures that Quarto will render all the output.
+* **When finished running the cells, be sure to `save` your Notebook!!**  This ensures that Quarto will render all the output.

 When you are ready to 'render', follow these steps: